DavidLuong1/inclass/README.md

-### A compilation of major academic projects and written deliverables during undergraduate study.<hr>
+### This is a portfolio of projects and written deliverables I've completed as a full-time, undergraduate student.<hr>